sandialabs/RetSynth/source/index.rst

 .. note::

    Each constructed database requires its own .constraints file.
+Additionally if a database has both chemical and biological reactions in it and the user only wants say biological reactions it is good to generate a new constraints file (i.e. constraintfile_bio.constraints) with the ``-gdbc`` option.

 3. Target Compounds (input file)
 --------------------------------